HandsOnDataViz/book/docs/HandsOnDataViz.md

 conversion setting by default on new accounts, but we’ll teach you how to turn it on, and the benefits of doing so.

-1. Find a sample Excel file you can use on your personal computer.
+1. Find a sample Excel file you can use on your computer.
 If you don’t have one, open and save to download to your computer this [Excel file of a subset of the Hands-On Data Visualization reader public survey responses](https://handsondataviz.org/data/subset-reader-survey.xlsx)

 2. Log into your [Google Drive](https://drive.google.com) account, and